ALavault/alavault.github.io/_posts/2020-05-30-music_tuto_1_notes.md

 > A/La, B/Si, C/Do, D/Ré, E/Mi, F/Fa, G/Sol.

-To get more precise, we can describe the octave in which the note is in.
+To be more precise, we can describe the octave in which the note is in.
 The reference is La4 or A4.

 For a given number, the notes follow the order written above.